emqx/emqx-docs/en_US/durability/management.md

 ok
 ```

-After execution of this command the output of `ds info` may look like this:
+After executing this command, the output of `ds info` may look like this:

 ```bash
 $ emqx_ctl ds info